-All visitors are permitted to use the staff toilet in the Administration building only.
+All visitors are permitted to use the staff toilets only.
+Visitors are not permitted to use student toilets.

-The Principal may grant permission for Contractors to access student toilets if required in order to complete contracted work.
+The Principal and Finance Manager may grant permission for Contractors to access student toilets if required in order to complete contracted work.